 Because planning a long work of fiction in detail is such a large task – not to mention a potentially confusing one – the best way to tackle it is to break it down into smaller parts.
 In all there are five such parts...

-The next 5 steps are dedicated to these individual elements.
-By working on them one by one (in Steps 5-9), the mammoth task of planning a novel is made a lot simpler.
+The next few steps are dedicated to these individual elements.
+By working on them one by one, the mammoth task of planning a novel is made a lot simpler.

 Confused?
-Don't be - it really is very simple (and doesn't involve a whole lot of work, either).
-When the time comes, visit the section on Theme and Symbolism and all will be revealed.
+Don't be.
+It really is very simple (and it doesn't involve a whole lot of work, either).
+When the time comes, visit the section on Theme and all will be revealed.

 There are two broad tasks to complete here...

 The section on how to create characters gives you all the background and how-to information you need.

 As you will discover in the section dedicated to setting, it encompasses a whole lot more than just streets and buildings.
 It also includes things like...